pmcg31/fits-army-knife/README.md

 ## Dependencies

-You will need QT5 and the cfitsio library.
+You will need Qt5 and the cfitsio library.
 On debian based linux systems:

-`sudo apt install qt5-default` for QT
+`sudo apt install qt5-default` for Qt

 `sudo apt install libcfitsio-dev` for cfitsio